p-iacone88/Password-Generator/README.md

 - Customize password complexity by including lowercase letters, uppercase letters, numbers, and special characters.
 - Simple and intuitive user interface.

 The user color theme of the user interface has been updated to mimic elements of the Google Chrome browser's Dark Theme.
-These changes are marked with comments in the CSS file.s
+These changes are marked with comments in the CSS file.

 ## Usage